First-Time Car-Buyer Guide: 8 Steps

 Should the vehicle be inspected at the dealership, be sure to get a report in writing that you can pass on to your mechanic.
 If a dealership or seller pushes back against you getting an independent car inspection, you may want to consider doing business elsewhere.

 Whether you’re buying a vehicle from a dealership or a private seller, it’s not uncommon to negotiate car prices.
-To help with this part of the process, check sites like KBB to determine the value of the car.
+To help with this part of the process, check sites like KBB to find the value of the car.
 This can give you insight into how much flexibility you may have during the price negotiation.

 During the final stages of the loan application process, your lender will run a hard credit pull to check your credit background.
 Once you land on a price and receive approval, you’ll have to close on your loan by signing a contract.
 Be sure to thoroughly read through your contract before signing it, so you can fully understand the terms of your loan.